To see Fixed Maturity Contract specifications, please visit their page here.

 |Maximum Initial Leverage||Up to 50x|

-The Mark Price is calculated using the impact mid price and is bound to the underlying index price.
+Index Price plus the 30 seconds exponential moving average of the order book mid price minus the index price (future's basis).
 The premium for perpetual contracts is capped at 1%.

 |Margin & Settlement Currency||Base currency (e.g. PI_ETHUSD realises PnL in ETH)|